Why Is the Insurance Company Delaying My Property Insurance Claim?

 Complexity of the Claim

 Not all claims are straightforward.
-For example, if your home has sustained extensive or multiple types of damage (e.g., wind and water) are involved, the insurance company may need more investigation time.
+For example, if your home has sustained extensive or multiple types of damage (e.g., wind and water), the insurance company may need more investigation time.
 Additionally, claims involving high-value items or unique circumstances may require more scrutiny.

 • What You Can Do: Understand that complex claims might take longer to process.
 Stay in regular contact with your claims adjuster to keep the process moving and to get updates on any developments.